webifycms/ext-base/README.md

 The WebifyCMS base extension serves as the foundation for the entire application, holding abstractions and reusable components.
 It is adjusted as needed when new features are introduced.

-Please refer to the installation guide [here](https://github.com/webifycms/app/blob/main/README.md#Quick-Start).
+Please refer to the application installation guide [here](https://github.com/webifycms/app/blob/main/README.md#Quick-Start).
 It will be installed under the `extensions` 📁.

 ## 🤝 Like to contribute?

-Contributions, issues and feature requests are welcome!<br>Feel free to check [issues page](https://github.com/webifycms/app/issues).
+Contributions, issues and feature requests are welcome!<br>Feel free to check [issues page](https://github.com/webifycms/ext-base/issues).

 ## ⭐️ Show your support